GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 	* System Information
    		** System Account Name: Unique name for the System Account
 	* Permissions
-   		** Subaward Reporting: Write --> Gives access to Create/Update/Delete/Get Subaward Reports.
+   		** Subaward reporting: Write --> Gives access to Create/Update/Delete/Get Subaward reports.
 	* Security Information
 		** IP Address: List all the IP Addresses that the System invokes the API from.
 		** Type of Connection: REST APIs